 North Carolina does not have direct language in its Constitution that prohibits the legislature from drawing a partisan gerrymandering but does have provisions promoting voting rights that can be interpreted to prohibit gerrymandering.
 North Carolina’s redistricting process was controlled by Republicans for the entirety of the 2010 cycle.
 The plan originally enacted at the decade’s dawn was struck down in federal court as a racial gerrymander.
 In replacing that plan, the legislature said it relied on partisanship as the predominant motivation for decisions about where to draw the lines.
 Plaintiffs in Harper v.
 Lewis argued that the legislature drew the plan with the expressed intent to maximize Republican advantage and that the 2016 congressional districts are extreme partisan gerrymanders in violation of the North Carolina Constitution's Free Elections Clause, Equal Protection Clause, and Freedom of Speech and Freedom of Assembly Clauses.
 The state court then forced the legislature to offer a new map and required that the remedy be one in which partisanship did not predominate.
 The new map prepared by the General Assembly resulted in five Democratic members being elected, out of thirteen.
 In the previous election, Democrats only held three of the thirteen seats in Congress.

 In the 2020 cycle, the Republican legislature maintained its control over redistricting.
 The Governor, who is a Democrat, has no ability to veto a map based on state law.
 The map enacted by the legislature was challenged in state court.
 The court again said that partisan gerrymandering was prohibited by the state constitution.
 The court ruled that the “constitution’s Declaration of Rights guarantees the equal power of each person’s voice in our government through voting in elections that matter.”
 The North Carolina Supreme Court remanded the case back to the lower court to oversee the redrawing of the maps by the General Assembly.
-When the General Assembly failed to enact a legal map, the court appointed four special masters to oversee the drawing of a map.
+When the General Assembly failed to enact a legal map, the court appointed fourthree special masters to oversee the drawing of a map.
 They in turn brought in a technical consultant.
 The court eventually chose a map prepared by the special masters.

 Cases challenging partisan gerrymandering where there is direct constitutional language prohibiting partisan gerrymandering